drone-runners/drone-runner-aws/README.md

 ## Future Improvements

-Brad's changes
-+ Add OS to the pool file for instances. reflect this through the compiler
-+ Omit the docker command from the output logs.
-+ update the runner on gcp with the new pool file format, dont forget the config files.

 + tmate integration
 + cli sub command to print ec2 instances information
 + cli sub command to terminate ec2 instances

+### Brad's changes

++ Add OS to the pool file for instances. reflect this through the compiler.
++ update the runner on gcp with the new pool file format, dont forget the config files.